Note: In 2018, Google made changes to placement exclusions. For more up-to-date guidance on how to exclude mobile apps, read this article.

 Kids are punks.
 For their first few months, they make their introduction to the world screaming like Britney Spears off auto-tune, and gobble Gerber like they’re sponsored by Nestle.
 Soon come supermarket tantrums, and increasing elaborate birthday themes met with mild response.
 Thank god we love them.
 As they grow, their sneaky pranks evolve, and it’s ever more common for those to include technology.

 When it comes to the world of PPC, I bet you thought you were safe, didn’t you?
 If you’re like most advertisers, you didn’t even see it coming.
-If you’re running Display campaigns in your AdWords account without the proper settings, these little buggers (and other users as well) could be costing you a chunk of money!
+If you’re running Display campaigns in your Google Ads (formerly known as AdWords) account without the proper settings, these little buggers (and other users as well) could be costing you a chunk of money!
 Let me show you how…

 The Display Network spreads across millions of websites, apps, and videos, reaching 93% of users online.
 It’s a powerful tool when used correctly, yet there are a few more intricate optimizations that tend to sneak by unnoticed.
 The silent killer in this scenario would be related to mobile apps.